Deadline for Public Comment on Rollback Proposal

 Trump Administration Rollback Proposal

 In a May 30, 2018 proposal,[vii] Trump’s EPA calls for gutting the 2017 rule.
 It proposes to eliminate virtually all of the improvements made to prevent accidents (including root cause and ISTA analyses and third-party audits) and most of the improvements made to emergency response and preparedness and public access to information.
 Specific aspects of the rollback are identified and addressed in the talking points below.
+EPA published a notice July 24, 2018, extending the comment period to August 23 and notifying the public that a database containing risk management plans was placed in the docket.

 Trump’s EPA justifies its rollback proposal on two main grounds.
 First, it argues that EPA should wait to make improvements to its Risk Management Program until the Occupational Health and Safety Administration (OSHA), which runs a similar program for worker safety, has made more progress in improving its own program.
 By statute, EPA is supposed to coordinate with OSHA in implementing its program.
 EPA’s program mirrors many of the core aspects of OSHA’s program, but differs in important ways that reflect the EPA program’s broader scope and purpose (protection of the public).